bwassim/bwassim.github.io/_posts/2019-05-15-An-AI-Based-Solution-for-the-Blind-and-the-Visually-Impaired.markdown

 ![livingroom]({{site.baseurl}}/images/livingroom.jpg){:height="60%" width="60%"}

-*Output image of YOLO, displaying the the bounding boxes around the detected objects*
+*Output image of YOLO, displaying the bounding boxes around the detected objects.
+The table indicates the probability class `s`*

 We know where a specific object is located in the image and we have a certain confidence about which class it belongs to.
 Is this enough to guide a blind or visually impaired person to find what they are lookling for?

-The user need to have some sense of
+`Answer`: The user need to have some sense of
 * Orientation and
 * Direction